LuminationDev/LeadMeLabs---HostingServer-Station/README.md

 # LeadMeLabs---HostingServer-Station

-The LeadMe Labs Station Hosting Server is specifically designed to support the LeadMe Labs Station software and its associated widgets, such as SteamCMD and SetVol.
+The LeadMe Labs Station Hosting Server is specifically designed to support the LeadMe Labs Station software and its associated widgets, including SteamCMD and SetVol.
 Please note that direct communication with this server is not intended or recommended.
 Instead, it is advisable to make a URL call to the main Redirect server, which will efficiently redirect the request to the hosting server.